What is Academic Dishonesty?

 Academic dishonesty is a corrosive force in the academic life of a university.
 It jeopardizes the quality of education and depreciates the genuine achievements of others.
 Apathy or acquiescence in the presence of academic dishonesty is not a neutral act.
 All members of the University Community - students, faculty, and staff - share the responsibility to challenge and make known acts of apparent academic dishonesty.

-Under the Code of Academic Integrity, there are four types of academic dishonesty: cheating, fabrication, facilitation, and plagiarism.
+Under the Code of Academic Integrity, there are five types of academic dishonesty: cheating, fabrication, facilitation, plagiarism, and self-plagiarism.

-"Fraud, deceit, or dishonesty in any academic course or exercise in an attempt to gain an unfair advantage and/or intentionally using or attempting to use unauthorized materials, information, or study aids in any academic course or exercise.."
+"Fraud, deceit, or dishonesty in any academic course or exercise in an attempt to gain an unfair advantage and/or attempting to use unauthorized materials, information, or study aids in any academic course or exercise."

 - Students completing any examination should assume that external assistance (e.g., books, notes, calculators, conversation with others) is prohibited unless specifically authorized by the instructor.